Nicolette Hernández: 2023 Pan American Games

 Hernández was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to win the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.
 Hernández started all five matches during this tournament.

 2024 W Gold Cup

 Hernández was selected to be part of Mexico's squad for the 2024 CONCACAF W Gold Cup on 11 February 2024.
 She scored her first goal with Mexico during this tournament, in the 0–8 victory against Dominican Republic in the second match of the group stage.
 Hernandez played an important part for Mexico to finished top of its group in this tournament and advancing to the knockout stage, and subsequently the semi-finals, but during the semi-final match against Brazil, Hernández got a red card at the 29th minute for a foul called after VAR review.
 México subsequently ended up losing the match 3–0.

+Personal life

+Hernández is engaged her long-time girlfriend Nat Cruz on June 16, 2026.